citiususc/perldoop/README.md

 The general case of automatically translating an arbitrary Perl code into its Java equivalent is a very hard problem, due to the characteristics of both languages.
 Note that our objective in this work was not to develop a powerful tool that allows to automatically translate any existent Perl code to Java, but a simple and easy-to-use tool that takes as input Perl codes written for Hadoop Streaming, and produces Hadoop-ready Java codes.

+If you use **Perldoop**, please cite this article:

+J. M. Abuin, J. C. Pichel, T. F. Pena, P. Gamallo and M. Garcia. "[Perldoop: Efficient Execution of Perl Scripts on Hadoop Clusters](http://proxectos.citius.usc.es/hpcpln/images/documents/abuin14Perldoop.pdf)", IEEE International Conference on Big Data, pp. 766-771, 2014.

 # How to use #

-The main file of the tool is `Perldoop.py`, located in src/, which has two input parameters:
+The main file of the tool is `Perldoop.py`, located in *src/*, which has two input parameters:

 * The route to the Perl script to translate.
 The Perl code should be labeled and programmed following the rules detailed in the User Manual.
 * The route to the Java template where the translated code will be inserted.